zzzteph/kraker/README.md

 </p>

-1. To compile agent from source code you go agent folder and run next command: ```dotnet build --configuration Release```.
-After that in ```Kracker.App/bin/Release/net5.0``` folder you will get builded project.
+1. To compile agent from source code, go to agent folder and run the next command: ```dotnet build --configuration Release```.
+After that in ```Kracker.App/bin/Release/net5.0``` folder you will get the built project.
 2. You need to download hashcat from the official page at https://hashcat.net/hashcat/,  unpack it into the agent's folder.
 3. Modify ```appsettings.json``` in ```Kracker.App/bin/Release/net5.0``` and put ServerURL and Hashcat.Path like: